tpoisot/DataSharingPaper/DataSharing-MS.md

 transparency eroded public trust in scientists [@Leiserowitz2010 ;
 @Ravetz2011].
-Even more recently, the controversy over a study on the carcinogenicity of GM maize [@Seralini2012] was thickened by the refusal of both sides (Monsanto and the french research group) to release the full data, in addition to many undisclosed conflicts of interests [@Meldolesi2012].
+Even more recently, the controversy over a study on the carcinogenicity of GM maize [@Seralini2012] was thickened by the refusal of both sides (Monsanto and the French research group) to release the full data, in addition to many undisclosed conflicts of interests [@Meldolesi2012].

 # List of possible boxes